Fate of the false vacuum in string-inspired nonlocal field theory: Discussion and conclusion

-Thus from our comparison between approximate analytical solutions and numerical solutions with the boundary conditions can help to understand the diligence of the diffusion method that have been employed.
-Particularly we have found that the kink-type profiles used to describe non-perturbative transitions between non-degenerate vacua of the theory.
-Now since string-inspired infinite-derivative theories provide simplified playgrounds for the study of non-locality in inflationary models, the search for background solutions could be of practical importance for alternative cosmological scenarios and also extend to strongly-coupled regimes.
-We envisage that our results will pave the way to understand the finite temperature effects on non-local solitons and understanding of the critical temperatures of such systems, with further applications in phase transitions and early universe cosmology including predictions of gravitational waves (GW) (from inflation, strong first-order phase transitions, etc.) in current and future GW detectors and recently searched by LIGO\cite{LIGOScientific:2019vic,KAGRA:2021mth,Romero:2021kby}.
-However such study is beyond the scope of the present manuscript and will taken up in future publication.
+Therefore, from our comparison between approximate analytical solutions and numerical solutions with the boundary conditions can help to understand the diligence of the diffusion method that have been employed.
+Particularly, we have found that the kink-type profiles used to describe non-perturbative transitions between non-degenerate vacua of the theory.
+Now since string-inspired nonlocal theories provide simplified playgrounds for the study of nonlocality in inflationary models, the search for background solutions could be of practical importance for alternative cosmological scenarios and also extend to strongly-coupled regimes.
+We envisage that our results will pave the way to understand the finite temperature effects on nonlocal solitons and understanding of the critical temperatures of such systems, with further applications in phase transitions and early universe cosmology including predictions of GW (from inflation, strong first-order phase transitions, etc.) in current and future GW detectors and recently searched by LIGO \cite{LIGOScientific:2019vic,KAGRA:2021mth,Romero:2021kby}.
+However, such study is beyond the scope of the present manuscript and will be taken up in future publication.